Jasper Fforde: Short stories

-In 2009, Fforde published a story in the Welsh edition of Big Issue magazine (distributed by the homeless) called "We are all alike" (previously "The Man with no Face").
+In 2009, Fforde published a story in the Welsh edition of Big Issue magazine called "We are all alike" (previously "The Man with no Face").

 He also published "The Locked Room Mystery mystery" [sic] in The Guardian newspaper in 2007; this story remains available online.
 The U.S. version of Well of Lost Plots features a bonus chapter (34b) called "Heavy Weather", a complete story in itself, featuring Thursday Next in her position as Bellman.

-Other interests

-Fforde has an interest in aviation and owns and flies a Rearwin Skyranger.

 Fforde Ffiesta

-Originating with the Fforde Ffestival in September 2005, the Fforde Ffiesta (cf. Ford Fiesta) is an annual event built around Fforde's books and held in Thursday Next's home town of Swindon over the May bank holiday weekend.
+Originating with the Fforde Ffestival in September 2005, the Fforde Ffiesta (cf. Ford Fiesta) is a bi-annual event built around Fforde's books and held in Thursday Next's home town of Swindon over the May bank holiday weekend.
 People travel from afar to take part in a wide range of events, including a reenactment of the gameshow Name That Fruit, Hamlet Speed Reading competitions, and interactive performances of Richard III.